h4ndzdatm0ld/containerlabs/README.md

 ## Nested Virtualization

-Qemu based nodes that have been containerized with `vrnetlab` for `Containerlab`, which require the ability to run nested virtualization.
+Qemu-based nodes that have been containerized with `vrnetlab` for `Containerlab`, require the ability to run nested virtualization.

 ## Lab Definitions

 The collection of topology definitions will be mounted into the `clab` container.
-Currently it's defaulted to run a specific lab topology, but it's simple to override the command and define a new topology.
+Currently, it's defaulted to run a specific lab topology, but it's simple to override the command and define a new topology.

 ## Running Labs